Water supply and sanitation in India

-India faces challenges ranging from sourcing water for its megacities to its distribution network which is largely intermittent with continuous distribution networks just beginning to emerge.
+In 2018, 98.7% of Indians had access to the basic water and sanitation facilities.
+India faces challenges ranging from sourcing water for its megacities to its distribution network which is intermittent in rural areas with continuous distribution networks just beginning to emerge.
 Non-revenue water is a challenge.

-The share of Indians with access to improved sources of water increased significantly from 72% in 1990 to 88% in 2008.
+The share of Indians with access to improved sources of water increased significantly from 72% in 1990 to 88% in 2008 and currently stands at 98.7% in 2018.
 In 1980, rural sanitation coverage was estimated at 1%.
-By 2018, it reached 95%.
+By 2018, it reached over 98%.
 However, many people still lack access to water and sewage infrastructure.

 Water supply

 Cities

-In 2005 none of the 35 Indian cities with a population of more than one million distributed water for more than a few hours per day, despite generally sufficient infrastructure.
-Owing to inadequate water pressure people struggle to collect water even when it is available.
-Service benchmarking carried out in 2006 in 28 cities found the average duration of supply was 3.3 hours per day, with a range from one hour every three days to 18 hours per day.
-A 2007 study showed that in 20 cities the average duration of supply was only 4.3 hours per day.
-The longest duration of supply was 12 hours per day in Chandigarh, and the lowest was 0.3 hours per day in Rajkot.
-In 2015, 88% of the total population had access to at least basic water, or 96% in urban areas and 85% in rural areas.
-That is, there were still 150 million people without access to at least basic water.
+In 2005, none among 35 Indian cities with populations above one million distributed water more than a few hours per day, despite generally sufficient infrastructure.
+Due inadequate water pressure, people struggled collecting water even when available.

+Service benchmarking carried out 2006 across 28 cities found average supply duration around 3.3 hours daily, ranging from one hour every three days up 18 hours daily.

+A 2007 study showed that 20 cities recorded average supply duration only 4.3 hours daily.
+Longest duration reached 12 hours daily at Chandigarh, while lowest remained 0.3 hours at Rajkot.

+By 2015, 88% total population had access at least basic water, reaching 96% urban and 85% rural areas.
+Thus, nearly 150 million people still lacked access even basic water.